Buy a Car on Amazon & Ship It Home in 2026 Easily

 So, how do I get my car shipped if I buy via Amazon but live far from the dealer?

-That’s where auto transport services come in.
+That’s where Amazon car shipping services come in.
 Once you’ve finalized the purchase, you’ll need to hire a carrier to pick up the vehicle from the dealership and deliver it to you.
-Using a platform like Compare The Carrier helps you easily get competitive quotes, essentially explaining how to transport a car from the dealer without the hassle.
+Using a platform like Compare The Carrier helps you easily get competitive quotes and explains how to transport a car from the dealer without the hassle.

 Should I use open or enclosed transport for my new car?

 It depends on your car, budget, and risk tolerance.
-Open transport is the standard, more affordable method where your car is exposed to the elements.
-However, many owners of new or valuable vehicles prefer the added protection offered by enclosed auto transport, which shields the car from weather and road debris.
+Open transport is the standard, more affordable method.
+However, many owners of new Amazon electric car models prefer the added protection offered by enclosed auto transport, which shields the car from weather and road debris.

 Can the dealership force me to use their shipping company if I need long-distance transport?